DanielThurau/surron/README.md

-# Surron Light Bee - Interactive Maintenance Manual
+# Surron Light Bee - Technical Resources Hub

-A cyberpunk-themed, interactive maintenance manual for the Surron Light Bee electric bike.
-Built with React, Vite, and Fabric.js for dynamic image annotations and editable maintenance procedures.
+A cyberpunk-themed, centralized resource viewer for the Surron Light Bee electric bike.
+Built with React and Vite, featuring an organized collection of technical diagrams, service manuals, and important external links.

 ## Features